Automotive industry in France: 1950–2000

-2000 to present
+2000 – present

-2000 - Renault buys 70% of South Korean Samsung Motors and forms a new subsidiary Renault Samsung Motors (now 80% owned).
+2000 – Renault buys 70% of South Korean Samsung Motors and forms a new subsidiary Renault Samsung Motors (now 80% owned).
 Launch of the Renault Laguna II, which is one of the first mass-produced cars in the world to feature keyless entry and ignition.

-2001 - Toyota builds its Western European assembly line for the Toyota Yaris in Valenciennes.
+2001 – Toyota starts production at its Western European assembly line for the Toyota Yaris in Valenciennes.
 Peugeot's new Peugeot 307, replacement for the long-running 306, is voted European Car of the Year.

-2001 - Renault Trucks is sold to AB Volvo.
+2001 – Renault Trucks is sold to Volvo.

-2002 - The Renault Megane II is launched and voted European Car of the Year.
+2002 – The Renault Megane II is launched and voted European Car of the Year.
 The five-door Citroën C3 is launched, the first of two new cars which will replace the Saxo.

-2003 - End of Peugeot 106 production after 12 years.
+2003 – End of Peugeot 106 production after 12 years.
 It had been on sale since 1991, with a facelift in 1996.
 The Citroën Saxo is also discontinued following the launch of the three-door Citroën C2.

-2004 - Replacement of the Peugeot 406 by the Peugeot 407.
+2004 – Replacement of the Peugeot 406 by the Peugeot 407.
 Citroën replaces the Xsara hatchback with the Citroën C4.

-2005 - The Renault Clio III is launched and voted European Car of the Year, with the second generation model being renamed the Clio Campus and now being produced in Slovenia.
+2005 – The Renault Clio III is launched and voted European Car of the Year, with the second generation model being renamed the Clio Campus and now being produced in Slovenia.
 Launch of the Citroën C1 and Peugeot 107, which are built in a Czech factory as part of a venture with Toyota.

-2006 - Launch of the Peugeot 207, which will eventually replace the 206.
+2006 – Launch of the Peugeot 207, which will eventually replace the 206.
 The new car is produced in France.
 Peugeot closes its factory near Coventry, England, which it bought from Chrysler 28 years ago.
 The Picasso and seven-seater Grand Picasso versions of the Citroën C4 are launched, but the hugely successful Xsara Picasso remains in production alongside it.